MicrosoftDocs/sdk-api/sdk-api-src/content/activitycoordinator/nf-activitycoordinator-setactivitycoordinatorpolicyresourcecondition.md

 ## -description

 Sets a resource’s desired condition for a policy.
-For resources the developer does not want their policy to monitor, they can set the resource’s condition to ACTIVITY_COORDINATOR_CONDITION_NOT_SET.
+For resources the developer does not want their policy to monitor, they can set the resource’s condition to **ACTIVITY_COORDINATOR_CONDITION_NOT_SET**.

 ## -parameters